General Position Summary

 Responsibilities of this role include:

-- Monitoring the health of the animals on an ongoing basis and rapidly identifying any health problems or conditions (medical or behavioral) and immediately reporting it to the supervisor.
+- Monitoring the health of the animals on an ongoing basis and rapidly identifying any health problems or conditions (medical or behavioral) and immediately reporting it to the supervisor or animal care manager.

 - Filling in for other areas and performing other tasks/functions as needed, including helping out at special events.